ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 In-situ visualization
 ^^^^^^^^^^^^^^^^^^^^^

-WarpX has four types of diagnostics:
+WarpX has five types of diagnostics:
-``FullDiagnostics`` consist in dumps of fields and particles at given iterations, ``BackTransformedDiagnostics`` are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame, ``BoundaryScrapingDiagnostics`` are used to collect the particles that are absorbed at the boundary, throughout the simulation, and
+``FullDiagnostics`` consist in dumps of fields and particles at given iterations, ``TimeAveragedDiagnostics`` only allow field data which they output after averaging over a period of time, ``BackTransformedDiagnostics`` are used when running a simulation in a boosted frame, to reconstruct output data to the lab frame, ``BoundaryScrapingDiagnostics`` are used to collect the particles that are absorbed at the boundary, throughout the simulation, and
 ``ReducedDiags`` allow the user to compute some reduced quantity (particle temperature, max of a field) and write a small amount of data to text files.